 A series of brief conversations with prominent AI artists to get a behind-the-scenes view of the different ways that AI fits into the creative process

-Brady Walker: Can you introduce yourself to our readers?
+Brady Walker: Could you introduce yourself to our readers?

-BW: What has AI allowed you to create that you never would’ve otherwise?
+BW: What has AI enabled you to create that you never would have otherwise?

-BW: Can you describe your process from pre-idea to finished piece?
+BW: Could you describe your process from the initial idea to the completed piece?

-BW: Do you have any practical tips for going from a total AI art beginner to a true AI artist?
-(Take the term “true AI artist” however you like)
+BW: Do you have any practical tips for transitioning from an AI art novice to a proficient AI artist?
+(Interpret “proficient AI artist” as you wish)

-BW: Can you give our readers a few prompt snippets or style prompts to experiment with?
+BW: Can you provide our readers with a few prompt snippets or style prompts to experiment with?